 In most cases, you will be considered a resident of the UK once more if you return to the country after having lived in another country.
 This means that you are liable for tax in the UK on your income and gains in the UK, as well as any income and gains made overseas, unless you can demonstrate that your domicile remains located outside of the UK.

 If you were outside the UK for less than a full tax year, you continued to be considered a resident of the UK.
 This typically means that you are responsible for paying taxes in the UK on any income earned outside of the country while you were away.

 If you have a job, you will automatically be enrolled on pay as you earn (PAYE), and might need to fill out a starter checklist form from the UK tax authorities HMRC.
 This is available on their website.

 If you start working for yourself, you will need to register for self-assessment.

 This is regardless of whether you have an existing business you can run from home, or you are starting a new business.

-Should I fill in any national insurance gaps before returning?
+Should I fill in any national insurance gaps before moving back to the UK?

 National insurance pays for the old age pension and some other benefits.

 You can voluntarily pay national insurance whilst you are abroad.
 This can make sense for those that are overseas for a short period of time.

 If you’re going to work in the UK, you will most likely be required to start paying National Insurance again.